seek-oss/treat/docs/data-types.md

 When [defining themes](styling-api#createtheme) and [consuming themes](#themedstyles), the provided theme object uses the `Theme` type, which is `any` by default.
 This means that any usage of a theme will not be type-safe.

 The simplest way to fix this is to override this type at a global level.
-For example, you could create a `treat.d.ts` file in your project with the following contents.
+For example, you could create a `theme.d.ts` file in your project with the following contents.

 ```tsx
 declare module 'treat/theme' {